oemanakina/recommender_system/README.md

 A recommendation engine has been implemented in `src/recommend.py`.
 This script uses the trained models and business logic to translate raw predictions into actionable advice:
 - **Language:** It ingests a student's raw score file, analyzes their errors to identify skill weaknesses, and recommends the top 3 most relevant practice exercise sets.
 - **Telecom:** It takes a customer's data, predicts their churn probability using the trained model, and maps that probability to a specific retention strategy (e.g., "Low Risk," "Medium Risk," "High Risk").

+### ✅ Phase 4: Programmatic Interfaces (API & CLI)
+The project's models and recommendation logic are now accessible through robust programmatic interfaces:
+- **REST API:** A web server (`src/api.py`) exposes the logic via `POST` endpoints (`/predict/language` and `/predict/telecom`), allowing for real-time integration with other applications.
+- **Batch CLI:** The command-line tool (`src/recommend.py`) has been enhanced to support batch processing for the telecom domain, allowing it to process an entire CSV of customers at once.

 ---